 Throughout the article I’ve linked to other tutorials that expand on the tips, so you can read about them in more depth.
-It doesn’t matter what version of Lightroom you have, these tips are all valid.
+It doesn’t matter whether you have Lightroom Classic or an older version, such as Lightroom 6 or Lightroom 5.
+These tips are all valid.

-By the way, if you’re new to Lightroom, you have a huge advantage as it means you can establish a consistent workflow from the start.
+By the way, if you’re new to Lightroom Classic, you have a huge advantage as it means you can establish a consistent workflow from the start.

-So, how can you make Lightroom simpler to use?
+So, how can you make Lightroom Classic simpler to use?
 Here are some ideas.

 • Use Folders for storing photo files, and Collections for organizing them.
 The screenshot below shows my Folders panel which uses a date based hierarchical folder structure (see tip #2) and my Collections panel, which uses a combination of date and theme based Collections.

 • Use Flags, not star ratings, to mark photos that you want to keep or develop.
 Put developed photos into a Collection so you know where to find them.

 • Only use color labels and keywords if you really need to.